 Do you need a Hot Wire CNC Foam Cutter?

 The short answer is No. You can make foam core wings and fuselage sections without a CNC machine and many model builders do.
 I did before I built my CNC foam cutter machine for my Super VC10 but only for the wings and tailplane.
 I used a gravity hot wire bow which pulls a hot wire over some airfoil templates.
 Works quite well with a bit of practice but making the templates takes a lot of time and you usually need one for the top and bottom of the airfoil which soon adds up.
 It could be argued that the time I’ve spent on the CNC machine is far more and that’s probably true.
 But now I can produce a wing in one cut and in about 20 mins.
 My third flying wing was a quick build after I crashed the first one through pilot error.

 A good thread on RC groups on gravity hot wire foam cutter click

 We need a plan

 I’ve used two pieces of software to generate the g-code to build the Hurricane.
-The wing g-code is developed in Profili2 Pro and fuselage in DevFus Foam.
+The wing g-code was developed in Profili2 Pro and fuselage in DevFus Foam.
 See my article Free CNC software if you are on a budget.